Xiyu Lighthouse (Fisherman Island Lighthouse)

 漁翁島燈塔入口

-The Xiyu Lighthouse is located on the west coast of Xiyu Township, also known as the Fisherman's Island Lighthouse.
-Positioned on high ground, it offers a wide view and is designated as a national historic site.
+The Xiyu Lighthouse is located on the western seaside of Xiyu Township, also known as the Fisherman's Island Lighthouse.
+It is situated on high ground, offering a wide field of vision, and is designated as a national historical monument.

 Xiyu Lighthouse (Fisherman Island Lighthouse) Introduction